Sabethes

-Sabethes mosquitoes are primarily an arboreal genus, breeding in plant cavities.
+Sabethes or canopy mosquitos are primarily an arboreal genus, breeding in plant cavities.
 The type species is Sabethes locuples, first described by Jean-Baptiste Robineau-Desvoidy in 1827.

 They are generally conspicuously ornamented with shining metallic scales.
 The antennae of the females of some Sabethes species have long, dense, flagellar whorls resembling those of the males of most other genera of mosquitoes.

 Sabethes species mosquitoes occur in Central and South America.

-Medical Importance
+Medical importance

 Sabethes chloropterus has been found infected with St. Louis encephalitis virus and Ilhéus virus, and transmits yellow fever virus to humans.

 Subgenera and species

 As listed by the Walter Reed Biosystematics Unit: